amiltonwong/CarND-PID-Control-Project/README.md

 ## Rubric Discussion Points
 #### Describe the effect each of the P, I, D components had in your implementation.

+PID Controller is implemented in `PID` class.
+Two instance of PID controller: `pid_steer` and `pid_throttle` are instantiated for  controlling steer and throttle.

 ## Dependencies